Host a Breeding Dog

-Orientation sessions for people interested in hosting a breeding dog are held on Leader Dog's campus.
+Orientation sessions for people interested in hosting a breeding dog and would like to learn more before hosting are held on Leader Dog's campus.

 Address: 1039 S. Rochester Rd., Rochester Hills, MI, 48307 (will be held in the canine development center conference room in the building on Avon Road)

 Leader Dog provides veterinary care, as well as heartworm and flea preventative treatments.
 The host family is responsible for all costs related to routine care, feeding and transporting the dog to our campus in Rochester Hills, Michigan.
 Families hosting a female dog are also responsible for the care and whelping of puppies for the first seven weeks of life.

 Obedience Training and Other Support

 Dogs in the breeding program are bred to be athletic and are happiest when living with families.
 Leader Dog recommends basic obedience training for all dogs.
 The breeding department also offers educational support and is always available for emergency whelping or assistance.